dmfedorin/buildish/README.md

 ### build instructions

 1. run the `build.sh` script to compile buildish
-2. copy the generated binary at `build/buildish` to `/usr/bin` or something similar
+2. copy the generated binary at `build/buildish` to the system path

 ### contribution info